liferay/liferay-docs/developer/frameworks/articles/01-front-end-development/01-front-end-dev-intro.markdown

 # Front-End Development

-You have complete Front-End development freedom.
-You can use @product@'s Front-End frameworks, along with the Front-End technologies you love the most:
+You have complete front-end development freedom.
+You can use @product@'s front-end frameworks, along with the front-end technologies you love the most:

 -   EcmaScript ES2015+
 -   React, Angular, Vue, etc.